argilla-io/argilla-python/docs/community/about.md

     - You must fine-tune if you want to get the best possible model.
     - Prompt engineering is not enough to build accurate models that can safely be deployed in production.
-    - Retrieval Augmented Generation (RAG) will only bring companies so far but to achieve the next level of performance, companies need to fine-tune their models on their own data.
+    - Retrieval Augmented Generation (RAG) will only bring companies so far but to get the highest quality output, companies need to fine-tune their models on their own data.

 !!!
-Quote "AI feedback and Human-in-the-loop"
+Quote "AI and human feedback"

     - Data labelling can be fun and engaging for domain experts aided by AI engineers.
     - AI Engineers can configure the right tooling through AI feedback from a combination of generative models, predictive models, and simple heuristics.